Places to See

-It takes about 17 minutes to get to the Olympic National Park Visitors’ Center and the road that leads up to Hurricane Ridge, and it takes about an hour to reach the very top.
+It takes about 17 minutes to get to the Olympic National Park Visitors’ Center from the inn, and the road that leads up to Hurricane Ridge, and it takes about an hour to reach the very top.

-Access to Hurricane Ridge Road can be erratic in the winter months, so give this number a call first (360) 565-3131, or swing by the Olympic National Park Visitor Center, which is just right next to Hurricane Ridge Road.
+Access to Hurricane Ridge Road can be erratic in the winter months, so give this number a call first (360) 565-3131, or swing by the Olympic National Park Visitor Center, which is on the way, right next to Hurricane Ridge Road.